kienngd/kienngd.github.io/202305190000-git-commit-message/index.md

-# Naming: Every Developer's Nightmare
+# GIT Commit message conventions

 Consider using the following pattern and ask yourself the corresponding questions: [scope][typePrefix][baseName][qualifier][typeSuffix].